Exploring Ayutthaya’s Historical Ruins

 The train leaves from Krung Thep Aphiwat Central Terminal Station (Bang Sue Grand Station) which is easily reachable by MRT/sky train despite being somewhat out of the main part of the city, way to the north.

 From Bangkok to Ayutthaya is only about an hour’s journey and a mere 20 THB / $0.60 USD for a seat in 3rd class (fan only, no air con).
 You should book your ticket AT the counter, not online.
-If there’s one available for online purchase, it’s way overpriced.
+This specific local train isn’t available online, anyway.

 The train ride was fairly smooth and with all the windows open it wasn’t too hot to sit there for an hour, though it was very crowded.
 If you’re traveling with large luggage, you may struggle to fit into the car and might want to purchase a higher class ticket.